collective/plonetheme.aclark_twitter/README.rst

 Requirements
 ============

-- From the Plone 4.1.x To the Plone 4.3 latest versión (https://plone.org/download)
+- From the Plone 4.1.x To the Plone 4.3 latest version (https://plone.org/download)

 Screenshots